IMAXT/imc-nuclear-segmentation/docs/usage.rst

     n_buff: 1							# [pixels ; Recommended 0 < n_buff < 5 ] This is the width of periphery (or thickness of the edge) around each detected nucleus within which, the pipeline estimates the mean value of pixel intensities.
 If set to zero (=0), the pipeline does not measure any pixel intensity within the edges of detected nuclei.
 If too large e.g. > 5 [pixels], then there is a risk that the periphery is merged with peripheries of nearby cells (unless the cell is located in an isolated area)

-    normalized_factor: 30					# [*10^{-2} percent; Recommended 10 to 50] During the processing, the IMC pipeline converts 16-bit images into 8-bit and recalculates the pixel values of the image so the range is equal to the maximum range for the data type.
-However, to maximise the image contrast, some of the pixels are allowed to become saturated.
-Therefore, increasing this value increases the overall contrast.
-If set to 0, there would be no saturated pixels.
-But in practice, this value should be greater than zero to prevent a few outlying pixel from causing the histogram stretch to not work as intended.

     # segmentation-related parameters
     segmentation: